About Us

 Annie Dimitras

-Annie Dimitras has a background in immigration, human rights, and public service.
-She has spent years working directly with refugee and immigrant communities in King County.
-Annie most recently served as the Immigration Program Supervisor at Refugee Women’s Alliance (ReWA), where she led a diverse team and provided legal representation to low-income clients as a Department of Justice Accredited Representative.
-Prior to joining ReWA, she worked with Washington’s Office of Refugee and Immigrant Assistance (ORIA), a local refugee resettlement agency, the U.S. State Department, and Office of Senator Dianne Feinstein (California).
+Annie Dimitras (she/her) has a background in immigration, human rights, and public service.
+She has spent years working directly with refugee and immigrant communities in King County in various capacities.
+Annie most recently served as the Immigration Program Supervisor at Refugee Women’s Alliance (ReWA), where she provided legal representation to low-income clients as a Department of Justice Accredited Representative.
 She has also served on the Seattle Human Rights Commission and has been a long-time volunteer with Seattle-area citizenship clinics.

 Annie holds a B.A. in Creative Writing and International Studies from the University of California-San Diego as well as an M.A. in Human Rights and Democratization from the Global Campus of Human Rights based in Italy.
-In 2013, she was awarded a Fulbright fellowship to teach in Kosovo and support post-conflict community-building.
-When not working on immigration, Annie can be found gardening, visiting local bakeries, and spending as much time as possible on, in, or near the water.
+When not working on immigration, Annie can be found gardening, visiting local bakeries, and spending time by the water.

 Hamdi Mohamed